gcowen/fundusimageclassification/README.md

 Rerun the cells for results.

-*Note: the confusion matrix cell can be ran either before the fine-tune for after the fine-tune.*

-## Main methods
-Freeze the convolution layers and train on the fundus image data set.
-Unfreeze the last two layers and fine-tune.
 ### Structure
 [MobileNetV2](https://ieeexplore.ieee.org/document/8578572) feature extractor:

-    Initial convolution layer,
+    An initial convolution layer, followed by
-    17 reversed residual blocks,
+    17 reversed residual blocks, and followed by
     1 poinwised convolution layer.
    Implemented  from [keras-tensorflow-applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications/MobileNetV2).
 Pretrained on ImageNet.

-Global average layer

-Prediction layer
+The model also contains one global average layer and the final prediction layer.